pguse/Introduction-to-Python/introduction-to-pygame.md

 ## Colours

 One thing you'll notice in the code above is that colours are defined using a set of 3 numbers.
-These values represent the intensity of Red, Green, and Blue light in each pixel.
-Each value can range from 0 to 255, with 0 representing 'off' and 255 representing full intensity.
+These values represent the intensity of **Red**, **Green**, and **Blue **light in each pixel.
+Each value can **range from 0 to 255**, with 0 representing 'off' and 255 representing full intensity.